peppemas/jsmake/README.md

-# A cross platform maker based on javascript #
+# A cross-platform maker based on JavaScript #

-A general purpose command line maker based on javascript.
+A general-purpose command line maker based on JavaScript.

 # Compiling #